dbarton8406/Back-end-API/README.md

 `name`: Treasurers first name and last name
 `email`: An email must be unique and have an @ symbol followed by a "."
-`password`: A password must be at least 8 character 'treasurer_id': The id of the treasurer that the roomate pays too
+`password`: A password must be at least 8 character 'treasurer_id`: The id of the treasurer that the roomate pays too

 ```